open-jumpco/kfsm/README.md

 The `profile=default` will detect and add the current native platform.

 ## Questions:
-* Should entry / exit action receive state or event as arguments?
+* Should entry / exit actions receive state or event as arguments?
-* Should default actions recieve state or event as arguments?
+* Should default actions receive state or event as arguments?
 * Is there a more elegant way to define States and Events using sealed classes?
 * Are any features missing from the implementation?